 Some watches were meant to be carried as a constant companion to mark all of life's events, and this is one of them.
-This vintage piece is perfect for daily use because it's been converted to display, allowing you to gaze for hours at the intricacies of its gear train without having to remove the rear cover.
-Don't miss out on this century-old survivor from the early 1920s.
+12-size pieces were marketed as gentlemen's dress watches, perfect for all occasions and slim enough for an evening out without ruining the lines of your tuxedo.
+Don't miss out on this 120-year-old survivor.

 Shipped FREE anywhere in America.